WatchTheory/IBM-Data-Analyst-P.C/README.md

 IBM Data Analysts Portfolio

-- I'm Kevin, an aspiring data analyst with a growing skillset in Excel spreadsheets,  Python, Pandas, Matplotlib, SQL and Data Visualization.
+- Hi I'm Kevin, an aspiring data analyst with a growing skillset in Excel spreadsheets,  Python, Pandas, Matplotlib, SQL and Data Visualization.
 I'm eager to apply my knowledge and contribute to meaningful projects.
 - I am currently working on completing IBM Data Analysts Professional Certification and expected completion is November 2024

 Project Highlights